 Where will my team train during the week?

-Our main outdoor training ground is the field at Tawa Primary School.
+Our main outdoor training ground is the field at Grenada North Park.

-When Wellington City Council closes any grounds due to weather, the club policy is to also close the Tawa School training grounds.
+When Wellington City Council closes any grounds due to weather, The fields will be unavailable for training.

 The indoor training room at Grenada North is available through a booking system.
 A key and security code will be required which is available from your Age Grade Co-ordinator.
 It is the responsibility of the Coach or Manager of the first team training to obtain the key and open up room.
 The last Coach of the day is responsible for turning off lights, setting the alarm and locking the training room.
 The building’s security alarm is monitored by Wellington City Council.
 In the event that the Council is called out to check if the alarm is not set correctly, the club may be charged a call out fee.
 The Club retains the right to pass this cost on to the last team using the facility.